Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Introduction

 \subsection{Prior works}

-The discrimination of quantum states with inconclusive outcomes has attracted attention before~\cite{ivanovic_1987,dieks_1988,peres_1988,chefles_1998, fiurasek_2003, rudolph_2003, croke_2006, herzog_2009, bagan_2012, zhuang_2020, barnett_2009, bae_2015}, although it was mostly studied only in non-asymptotic settings.
+The discrimination of quantum states with inconclusive outcomes has attracted attention before~\cite{ivanovic_1987,dieks_1988,peres_1988,chefles_1998, fiurasek_2003, rudolph_2003, croke_2006, herzog_2009, bagan_2012, zhuang_2020, barnett_2009, bae_2015}, although it was mostly studied only in non-asymptotic settings, motivated in particular by the problem of unambiguous state discrimination.
 Problems related to the setting of asymptotic, probabilistic hypothesis testing that we employ here have been studied in classical statistics and information theory under various names, most commonly hypothesis testing with rejection or with abstention~\cite{nikulin_1989,gutman_1989,grigoryan_2011,sason_2012}.
-Our setting also shares similarities with sequential hypothesis testing~\cite{wald_1945,martinezvargas_2021,li_2022}, where the number of samples required at each step of the discrimination protocol is not fixed and can be adjusted adaptively.
+Our setting also shares similarities with sequential hypothesis testing~\cite{wald_1945,martinezvargas_2021,li_2022}, where the number of samples required by a test in the discrimination protocol is not fixed and can be adjusted adaptively.
 Remarkably, it was previously shown that sequential methods also allow one to exceed conventional limitations on the error exponents of quantum hypothesis testing~\cite{martinezvargas_2021,li_2022}.
 We will indeed exploit this connection with sequential hypothesis testing for some of our achievability results.
 However, our approach is often amenable to simpler analysis and will allow us to gain additional insights and significantly more general extensions through the different regimes studied in this work.
 Parts of our investigation also share features with `almost-fixed-length hypothesis testing'~\cite{lalitha_2016} studied in classical information theory, which interpolates between conventional and sequential hypothesis testing; the precise approach here is however more general.
 In particular, to the best of our knowledge, the connections with strong converse exponents have not been explored even classically.